20 Things to do in Sheffield | Insider Tips from a Local

 20) Enjoy an Alternative Evening on Division Street

 Division street is a road parallel to West Street that is a little less mainstream.
 However, this road is popular with students and people who are into alternative music.
 Several of the bars and clubs around this street cater to indie and rock music.
 There is also a big open-air skate park nearby in Devonshire Green.

 I’ve taken you on a journey where you’ve found the top fun things to do in Sheffield.
 But, how much do you know about the city?

 Here are my insider tips from a local

-- While you can head to the main areas I’ve mentioned for bars, the nightclubs are further spread out.
-Popular venues include the Leadmill, Tank, the O2 Academy and Plug and you would never find them unless you know where to look!
-Most people just grab a taxi – City Taxi’s is the major chain here, 0114 239 3939 (you can thank me later).
+- While you can head to the main areas I’ve mentioned for bars, the nightclubs are spread out.
+Popular venues include the Leadmill, Tank, the O2 Academy and Plug, and you would never find them unless you know where to look!
+Most people grab a taxi – City Taxi is the major chain here, 0114 239 3939, but Uber is also popular.

-- Sheffield has its own super tram with 4 major routes; Meadowhall, Halfway, Herding’s Park and Middlesbrough.
-The tram is an easy way to get around, particularly to the shopping centres, centertainment and town centre.
+- Sheffield has its super tram with four major routes; Meadowhall, Halfway, Herding’s Park and Middlesbrough.
+The tram is an easy way to get around, particularly the shopping centres, entertainment and town centre.
 Take a ride.

 - If you spot Henderson’s Relish, try it!
-Its similar to Worcestershire sauce but its made in Sheffield and its vegan!
+It’s similar to Worcestershire sauce, but it is made in Sheffield, and it’s vegan!

-- There are two main football teams, Sheffield Wednesday and Sheffield United.
-If you’re visiting on a match day when United is playing at home, avoid driving or buses anywhere near city centre.
+- There are two leading football teams, Sheffield Wednesday and Sheffield United.
+If you’re visiting on a matchday when United is playing at home, avoid driving or buses anywhere near the city centre.

 Have you tried any of these things to do in Sheffield?
 You might also like to discover some of the other best places to visit in England.
 Let me know in the comments how you find Sheffield and what you liked the most.